HasanOmarHasan/MoreHealth/README.md

-# MoreHealth AI Chatbot
+# MoreHealth AI GenAI
-MoreHealth is an AI-driven health assistant platform where users interact with an intelligent chatbot to describe symptoms and receive personalized treatment recommendations.
+MoreHealth is an AI-driven health assistant platform where users interact with an artificial intelligences genAI to describe symptoms and receive personalized treatment recommendations.
 The system leverages custom-built machine learning models to analyze user input, suggest evidence-based remedies, and offer additional AI-powered health services such as lifestyle advice, medication info, and preventive care tips.

 ## High-Level Architecture